dddrrreee/cs140e-23win/labs/1-compile/volatile/BUG.md

             mbox->write = ((unsigned)(&cp) | channel | 0x40000000);
         4c:	e5801020 	str	r1, [r0, #32]

-While embarassing, after some poking around, it is also interesting.
+I.e., all initializations completed before the send occured.
+While embarassing that I wasted everyone's time, after some poking around, it is also interesting.

-To jump over some steps, it turns out that if you reorder some of the assignments and recompile the bug *does show up*.
+To jump over some steps, it turns out that the newer version of `gcc` we use translates this code slightly differently and this difference hides the bug.
+But, it turns out that if you reorder some of the assignments to `cp` and recompile the bug *does show up*.
 My current guess is that there is an interaction between register assignments and a low level "peephole" optimization pass later in the compiler that reorders instructions.

 In any case, if you change the assignmnts from: